 Why do scammers use WhatsApp?

 While WhatsApp’s encryption is what makes it attractive to people looking for a secure messaging app, it’s also a feature that draws scammers.
 If you’re carrying out illicit activities through texts, you wouldn’t want anyone other than the victim to have access to them.
 Moreover, scammers have developed methods to avoid having to provide their actual phone numbers when registering to WhatsApp, giving them complete anonymity.

 WhatsApp scammers often pose as someone you know or a well-known entity, like a credit card company or government agency.
 They’re usually pretty good at creating a sense of urgency, claiming that an immediate response is required to avoid an unpleasant outcome.

 Common scamming techniques include texts saying a loved one is in imminent danger or that you need to update an account's billing information to avoid fees.
 However, fraudsters constantly design new methods to align with recent national events.
 For example, during the peak of the coronavirus pandemic, many people received texts with offers for bogus cures and tests.

-Types of scams on WhatsApp
+Common types of scams on WhatsApp

-The main types of WhatsApp scams include:
+Some of the most common types of WhatsApp scams include: